Hillsborough Park: Features

 Hillsborough Park features a fishing lake, a bowling green with pavilion, a walled garden and a playground.
 The bowling green and pavilion (Hillsborough Pavilion) are undergoing regenerative work to extend the pavilion, to make it available for further use.
 Much work has been put into the walled garden to bring it to its present state with planting to replace dead plants.

 The park has previously been home to Sheffield F.C. and now hosts the home matches of Hillsborough Hawks rugby league club.
 It is also the home of the Hallamshire Harriers Sheffield running club and the venue of Hillsborough parkrun.
 There is a Civil War reenactment every year as well as the Sheffield Mayfest.
 Hillsborough Park has its own tram stop on the Yellow Line of the Sheffield Supertram.

 2020 saw plans announced for three new facilities within the park.
 The Hillsborough All Wheeled Bike Park has been granted planning permission and is to be built next to the tennis courts close to Penistone Road, it is planned to be completed by spring 2021.
-Plans to convert the old Hillsborough Park Coach House into a dementia friendly café by the Age UK charity are also going forward after a grant from the National Lottery Heritage Fund, this is planned to be completed by summer 2021, tenders have been opened for an hospitality operator to help run the new facility.
+Also opened in 2021 were a set of public facilities called Gathering Ground, established by Age UK with funding from the National Lottery Heritage Fund.
+This included a cafe developed from the former Hillsborough Park Coach House, a makers' shed and the redeveloped bowling green pavilion.

 Work started in September 2020 to upgrade the existing children's playground within the park.
-The six-week programme will see the installation of a new ‘Snakes Head’ slide and an activity trail.
+The six-week programme saw the installation of a new ‘Snakes Head’ slide and an activity trail.
 Subsequently the current embankment slide will be replaced by an embankment climbing feature, there will also be a new agility trail.
 Fundraising for Phase 2 of the work that will improve the rest of the playground will start soon in conjunction with the Friends of Hillsborough Park.

+In 2022, a £330,000 pump track was installed, financed by Sheffield City Council, Access Sport, Move More and Sheffield Hallam University.

+August 2025 saw the opening of a new activity area and café in the eastern part of the park adjacent to Penistone Road on the site of the old tennis courts.
+The area is a joint venture between Sheffield City Council and Courtside CIC, it is situated alongside the pump track and includes: